 The unsubsidized Federal Stafford Loan is for those students who do not qualify for the subsidized Federal Stafford Student Loan program.
-The terms and conditions of the unsubsidized FSSL are identical to those for the subsidized FSSL with the following exceptions:
+The terms and conditions of the unsubsidized FSSL are identical to those for the subsidized FSSL with the following exception:

-- The annual and aggregate loan amounts are the same as those for the subsidized FSSL less any amounts borrowed under that program.
-The total amount borrowed under the subsidized and the unsubsidized FSSL programs cannot exceed the annual and aggregate limits listed under the subsidized FSSL. - 2.
 Whereas the subsidized FSSL is interest-free during the student's period of enrollment (minimum half-time), the unsubsidized FSSL is not.
-The student must select one of the following two options: to begin making interest payments on the loan immediately or to allow the lending institution to capitalize the interest due, resulting in a larger loan principal at repayment.
+The student must select one of the following two options: to begin making interest payments on the loan immediately or to allow the lending institution to capitalize the interest due, resulting in a larger loan repayment.